Get a dictionary, because the school of Joe Maddon is in session

 Can you cook?

-Maddon: Well, I'm not [Gaston] Gourman, I'm not that dude, and I don't cook at the restaurant.
+Maddon: Well, I'm not [Gaston] Gourmand, I'm not that dude, and I don't cook at the restaurant.
 But I can make sauerkraut and pork.
 I make spaghetti and meatballs, I got that from my mom.
-I'm good a palatable pops.
+I'm good at palatable pops.
 I like to sit in the pizza bar across the street from the restaurant and drink coffee and talk to the chefs.
 I ask them lots of questions.
 I want to learn.

 You are a shot-and-a-beer guy from Hazleton, Pennsylvania.
 Where did your love of wine come from?